onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "We believe there is no inherent conflict between the techno-capital machine and the natural environment.
 Per-capita US carbon emissions are lower now than they were 100 years ago, even without nuclear power." - [The Techno-Optimist Manifesto, by Marc Andreessen](https://a16z.com/the-techno-optimist-manifesto/)
 ^^ This is what not thinking systemically and ignoring what's been exported to other countries looks like.
 This is the equivalent of not being able to think about even the second order effects, mercy on us all for the third order and everything after it...

-> "The greater the outward show; the greater the inner poverty." - [Jiddu Krishnamurti](https://x.com/IAmMarkManson/status/1943731792998965343)

 > "The truth is like a lion; you don’t have to defend it.
 Let it loose; it will defend itself." - [Saint Augustine](https://www.goodreads.com/quotes/798196-the-truth-is-like-a-lion-you-don-t-have-to)

-> "In essentials, unity; in non-essentials, liberty; in all things, charity." - [Saint Augustine](https://www.goodreads.com/quotes/332507-in-essentials-unity-in-non-essentials-liberty-in-all-things-charity)

-> "Unfortunately, no one can be told what the *~~Matrix~~* **Global Brain** is.
-You have to see it for yourself." - [Morpheus, The Matrix](https://www.imdb.com/title/tt0133093/quotes/?item=qt0324246&ref_=ext_shr_lnk), probably